ChickenProp/chickenprop.github.com/drafts/improving-goimports.md

 This seems to me like it would be an improvement on the status quo.

+[^oneline]: It seems that a one-line version of this is `import _ "unused"`.
+I'm not sure if there's any semantic difference between the two.
 [^semantics]: At least, they don't look like they do.
-Not knowing Go, it's conceivable that one or both could.
-If the second can have different effects than the first, then the devs' recommendation seems particularly bad.
+Not knowing Go, it's conceivable that they could.
+If the second does have effects, then the devs' recommendation seems particularly bad.
 In that case, if a `var _ = unused.Item` line shows up in a codebase, it's *probably* a mistake - but you can't be sure without checking, which takes much longer.